520,000 home batteries forecast for 2026: Australia's storage revolution

 Extreme weather events and grid reliability concerns are motivating many Perth homeowners to invest in backup power.
 A 10 kWh battery can power essential loads for 12–24 hours during an outage, providing peace of mind during storms and heatwaves.

-Western Australia is uniquely positioned to benefit from the battery boom.
-With 42% of Australian homes already powered by solar — the highest rate globally — WA has an enormous base of solar owners who can add storage to maximise their self-consumption.
+Western Australia is well placed to benefit from the battery boom.
+With 42% of Australian homes already powered by solar — the highest rate in the world — WA has a large base of solar owners who can add storage to maximise their self-consumption.
 Perth's high solar irradiance means batteries charge faster and more completely than in southern states.

 The combination of WA state rebates, federal STCs, VPP earnings, and rising electricity costs means a well-sized battery in Perth can now achieve payback periods of 5–8 years, compared with 10–12 years just three years ago.

-The battery market has reached a tipping point where economics, policy, and technology converge.
-For Perth homeowners with existing solar, adding a battery has never made more financial sense.
-The key is acting while current rebates are at their peak — the May 2026 STC reduction will erode some of the value.
-Use our battery recommendation quiz to find the right system for your household.
+Battery economics, policy support, and prices have moved together over the past two years.
+For Perth homeowners with existing solar, the case for adding a battery is stronger than it has been.
+Timing matters: current rebates are high now, and the May 2026 STC reduction will erode some of the value.
+Use our guided matching tool to find the right system for your household.

-With over 1,200 batteries in our catalogue, we can help you find the right system for your Perth home.
-Take the quiz or calculate your potential savings.
+With over 3,471 batteries in our catalogue, we can help you find the right system for your Perth home.
+Get matched with installers or calculate your potential savings.

 Published: March 8, 2026